 I propose two studies.

-Study 1 is mainly descriptive and investigates categorical perception using a number of outcome measures.
+Study 1 is descriptive and investigates categorical perception using a number of outcome measures.
 Participants are shown a face and asked to categorize it in terms of gender.
 A number of different types of response options will be given.
 The faces are morphs from 0% to 100% woman.

 General method